 Other than feeling drowsy, most patients feel pretty well after surgery and can usually leave the surgery center to go home a couple of hours later.
 Common side effects are swelling, bruising, occasional headaches and sometimes nausea.
 You may apply an ice pack to your lower forehead and upper nose area for the first 24 to 36 hours following surgery.
 Applying ice after this time frame is not necessary, and in fact may slow down the resolution of your facial swelling.
 Once you arrive home or wherever it is you plan on staying to recover, you will begin using the pain medicine prescribed at your pre-op appointment.
 It is important to stay hydrated by drinking plenty of water and to also eat something (even if it’s something small, such as crackers or toast) each time you take your pain medication.
 Doing so significantly reduces nausea related to the use of the narcotic pain medication.
 For the first week after surgery, you will need to keep your head in an elevated position, even when sleeping.
 You may do so by using a few pillows or a wedge to support your head and neck at about 45 degrees of elevation.
 If you have access to a recliner, some patients find it very comfortable to rest and stay somewhat elevated in one.
 Staying elevated will help you have less swelling of the face and bruising around your eyes, which usually peaks after two or three days.
 It is important to keep the splint on your nose dry.
 A splint that gets wet will fall off, adversely affecting the results of the operation.
 Avoid hot, steamy showers or baths as this the steam will also loosen the nose splint prematurely.
 All sutures used during surgery are self-dissolving and do not need to be removed.

 The cost of rhinoplasty is determined and affected by the extent of work being considered and is generally higher for secondary, reconstructive or revision rhinoplasty.
-After your evaluation with Dr. Behmand, you will be provided with a quote for the cost of the surgery.
+After your evaluation with Dr. Behmand, you will be provided with a quote for the cost of the surgery, but the usual and customary range for initial rhinoplasty surgery is between $12,000 – $20,000.